 Acquisitions of subsidiaries and businesses are accounted for using the acquisition method.
 The cost of the business combination is measured as the aggregate of the fair values (at the date of acquisition) of the asset acquired, liabilities incurred or assumed, and equity instruments issued by the Company in exchange for control of the acquiree.
-Acquisition costs are recognized in the Statements of Comprehensive Income (Loss) as incurred unless they relate to the issuance of debt or equity securities.
+Acquisition costs are recognized in the statement of comprehensive income (loss) as incurred unless they relate to the issuance of debt or equity securities.